kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Additionally, there are no post-quantum proposals for a non-interactive key exchange currently considered for standardization, while several KEMs are on the way.

+### Compressing certificates and certificate chains {#cert-compression}

+AuthKEM reduces the amount of data required for authentication in TLS.
+In recognition of the large increase in handshake size that a naive adoption of post-quantum signatures would affect, several proposals have been put forward that aim to reduce the size of certificates in the TLS handshake.

 ## Organization